 Smaller Header Instead of making your name and contact information the center of the resume, simple templates keep the reader focused on your work experiences.
 The smaller header also helps prevent the resume from appearing arrogant or overbearing.

-No Headshot or Logo.
-Simple resumes forgo a headshot or logo in order to prevent distractions.
-This also helps to prevent recruiters from falling prey to certain biases regarding race or gender.
+No Fancy Imagery.
+Simple resumes forgo stylistic embellishments in order to prevent distractions.
+This also helps to prevent applicant tracking systems from skipping your resume.

 Room for Experiences.
 The simple resume has few design elements in order to amplify the body of the resume itself.
 This means your work experience is the focal point, and you should list all relevant certifications and education experiences.
 This is especially important for students and those entering the workforce.